candimods/stretchermod/README.md

 # Install
 Get latest releass in relasses tab, development under main branch
-1. Drag and Drop Stretchermod folder fo your resources folder
+1. Drag and Drop folder fo your resources folder, rename or make sure the folder is named FiveEMS (ITS MUST BE NAMED FiveEMS or it wont work!!!)
-2. add start stretechermod to your server.cfg
+2. add start FiveEMS to your server.cfg
 Please remove any previous versions of this script, and may conflict with other scrupts using warmenu.
+3. Press F7 to open menu
+4. walk up to any compatible vehicle or stretcher to get a menu display option.
 3. enjoy!

 for support and compatible ambulances and stretchers please visit https://discord.io/candimods